Wednesday, September 8, 2010

 As you mince each ingredient (tomatoes, garlic, onion, peppers, cilantro) add it to a medium mixing bowl.
 When everything is minced and added to the bowl, add the lemon (or lime) juice, cumin, and oregano; stir gently to combine.
 Stir in the whey and sea salt.
 Taste and add ground cayenne pepper as desired.

-Pour salsa mixture into a quart-sized mason jar, screw-on lid with metal band.
-OR Use a quart-sized Fermented Vegetable Master, they work wonders and really make all your fermented veggies taste better.
+Pour salsa mixture into a 1-quart sized wide-mouth jar.
 (Always remember to leave 1-inch of space from the top of the jar to allow for expansion.)

 Makes 1-quart.